megabyte112/shrinkray/README.md

 # shrinkray
+ A tool for shrinking videos to be under a user-defined size.
- A tool for shrinking videos to be under 8MB, so that they can be sent in Discord.
+ This is good for shrinking videos to be under 8MB so that they can be sent in Discord.
  It can also download videos from many sites, including YouTube and Reddit.

 # Usage